 When it comes to makeup, less is more.

-There is one accessory that says ‘flight attendant’ louder than anything: The Scarf.
-A delicate silky scarf will give you that extra touch that will make the potential employers imagine you wearing the airline scarf.
+There is one accessory that without a doubt belongs to the flight attendant world: a scarf.
+A delicate silk scarf will give you that extra touch that will make the potential employers imagine you wearing the airline scarf.

-You can wear the scarf tied around your neck with a simple or double knot on the side.
+You can wear it around your neck with a double or simple knot on the side.
 You can also tie it loosely in the front, or just without any knot visible.
 It will make your neck look longer and will keep your spine more erect.
-You cannot go wrong with wearing scarf on your big day.
+You cannot go wrong with wearing a scarf on your big day.

 As for the other accessories, have a minimalist approach to it.
 Keep it simple and tasteful: stud diamond or pearl earrings, a delicate necklace, a small watch.

-Avoid artisan earrings, plastic or wooden beads necklaces, bangles or too many rings with big stones or complex design.
+Avoid artisan earrings, plastic or wooden beads necklaces, bangles or too many rings with big stones or complicated design.

 7. The Most Important Ingredient: The Smile